 With direct payment, your bills will be paid automatically without the need for online access

 If you do not have access to online banking, direct payment is the easiest and safest way to pay bills.
 The payee will mail you a notification of the payments scheduled to be debited from your account on the due date.
 The payee's website should tell you if they accept direct payments.
 If the payee accepts e-invoices, direct payments will usually also be possible.
 You can start using direct payments at your own local bank branch or by contacting OP's customer service.
 The direct payment authorisation will apply to the next bill.

 If direct payment is not possible and you don't have online banking credentials, you can use payment envelopes to pay bills.
 You can visit your OP cooperative bank branch to collect payment envelopes and bank transfer forms for yourself or another person, if this person has an account with an OP cooperative bank, or you can order them by calling OP customer service.
 Instructions on how to use this payment method are printed on the envelope.
 The general idea is that you can drop your bills in a payment envelope into the postbox, and OP will take care of paying the bill for you.
 This service is subject to a charge specified in the list of service charges and fees.

 Are you paying the bills of your loved one?

 You can pay your loved one’s bills in the same way that you pay your own bills.
 For example, you can order your loved one’s bills as e-invoices to your online bank, if you have access rights to his/her account.
-The account holder can grant access rights to a loved one by sending an online message or visiting a bank branch.
+The account holder can grant access rights to a loved one by logging into op.fi or visiting a bank branch.